Below are links to resources, services and scientific research about the ongoing health impacts related to the 2001 attack on the World Trade Center.

 Congress initially passed the legislation in 2010 to provide health care and financial compensation for first responders, recovery workers and survivors facing mounting medical expenses for treatment of illnesses caused by exposure to World Trade Center toxins.

-According to the Centers for Disease Control and Prevention's World Trade Center Health Program, there are currently more than 75,000 people living in all 50 states enrolled in the program.
-Tens of thousands are sick and hundreds have already died as a result of 9/11-related illnesses.
+According to the Centers for Disease Control and Prevention's World Trade Center Health Program, there are currently more than 80,000 people living in all 50 states enrolled in the program.
+Tens of thousands are sick and more than a thousand people have already died as a result of 9/11-related illnesses.